alangunning/doc-ai-analysis-starter/README.md

    python scripts/validate.py data/sec-form-8k/apple-sec-8-k.pdf data/sec-form-8k/apple-sec-8-k.pdf.converted.md
    ```

+   The validator searches for a prompt file next to the inputs:

+   - `<name>.validate.prompt.yaml` for a single document
+   - `validate.prompt.yaml` shared by a directory

+   If neither exists, it falls back to
+   `.github/prompts/validate-output.validate.prompt.yaml`.
+Override discovery
+   with `--prompt`.

    The validation script relies on the reusable helpers in
    `doc_ai.openai` to upload local files or reference remote URLs.
 Only PDFs
    (and images) can be attached as `input_file` entries; other formats like